mstraughan86/Mercurys-Charge/README.md

 # Mercury's Sundial
-## Introduction
 #### "We divide day by 2 and 12 and thrust order upon nature."

 ## Description
 This is Cron for Slack, a time-based job scheduler that will execute slack commands for you!
+This is built to be a module addon for the [Mercury](https://github.com/mstraughan86/Mercury) based chatbot [Mercury's Charge](https://github.com/mstraughan86/Mercurys-Charge).

-## Installation
+## Development Installation
 ```
 git remote add -f Mercury git@github.com:mstraughan86/Mercury.git
 git merge -s ours --no-commit --allow-unrelated-histories Mercury/master